Cicho\'n's maximum: Questions

 \item Are other linear orders between the characteristics of Cicho\'n's diagram consistent?

-For example, can we get one of the orders of Figure~\ref{fig:alt} (where the $\lambda_i$ are increasing)?

-Note that in this paper, we use a FS ccc iteration of (uncountable) length $\delta$, which always results in $\nonmeager\le\delta\le\covmeager$.
-Under these restrictions, there are only four possible assignments: We can swap the order of $\mathfrak{b}$ and $\covnull$; and separately we can swap the order of $\mathfrak{d}$ and $\nonnull$.
-It seems possible to achieve all four variants with methods very similar to the ones used in this paper.
-For example, for the version of Figure~\ref{fig:alt}.\textsc{a}, we need a modified initial forcing that gives us the modified ordering of the left hand side; then the same construction and proof as the one in this paper will give us the whole diagram.
+Note that in this paper, we use a FS ccc iteration of length $\delta$ with uncountable cofinality, cf.\ \ref{lem:lemwhichisnotneededeverorisit}, which always results in $\nonmeager\le\cof(\delta)\le\covmeager$.
+Under these restrictions, there are only four possible assignments.
 Of course there are a lot more\footnote{In fact, we counted 57 in addition to the 4 that are compatible with FS ccc.} possibilities to assign $\lambda_1,\dots,\lambda_8$ to Cicho\'n's diagram in a way that satisfies the known ZFC-provable (in)equalities.
 Figure~\ref{fig:alt}.\textsc{b} is an example.
 Such orders require entirely different methods.
+(Even to get just the five different values $\aleph_1=\lambda_1=\lambda_2=\lambda_3=\lambda_4=\lambda_5<\lambda_6<\lambda_7<\lambda_8<\lambda_9$ in this figure turned out to be rather involved~\cite[Sec.\ 11]{five}.)

+\emph{Partial answer:} Another of the orders compatible with FS ccc iterations, the one of Figure~\ref{fig:alt}.\textsc{a}, is consistent~\cite{other}.
+See also~\cite{modKST}.
+(A different initial forcing gives the modified ordering of the left hand side; then the same construction and proof as in this paper gives us the whole diagram.)

-\item Is it consistent that other cardinal characteristics that have been studied,\footnote{The most important ones are mentioned in~\cite{MR2768685}.} in addition to the ones in Cicho\'n's diagram, have different values as well?
+\item Is it consistent that other cardinal characteristics that have been studied,\footnote{The most important ones are described in~\cite{MR2768685}.} in addition to the ones in Cicho\'n's diagram, have pairwise different values as well?

-For some characteristics this can be achieved (work in progress) with an extension of the methods of this paper.